210 Hawkins Street

 One-storey Frame Building

 The original log structure had gable and shed roofs and a L-shaped floor plan.
-Asphalt shingles covered the roof and the exterior is covered by aluminum siding.
+Asphalt shingles covered the roof and the exterior is covered by aluminium siding.

 There are wood frame additions to both the west and north sides of building.